-The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated June 11, 2014 and issued to the above-captioned taxpayers ("Taxpayers") by the Division of Taxation ("Division") in response to a request for hearing.
-The Division was represented by counsel and the Taxpayers (a married couple) were represented by their daughter.
-The parties agreed that this matter would be decided on an agreed statement of facts and written briefs.
-After the agreed statement of facts was filed, the parties timely filed their briefs by August 29, 2014 and chose not to file reply briefs.
+The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated March 6, 2014 and issued to the above-captioned taxpayers ("Taxpayers") by the Division of Taxation ("Division") in response to a request for hearing.
+The Division was represented by counsel and the Taxpayers (a married couple) were represented by the husband ("Husband").
+A hearing was held on September 22, 2014 with the parties resting on the record.